GuideDecember 11, 202514 min read

 Lab-Grown Diamond Claims

-Lab diamond marketing often emphasizes:
+Lab diamond marketing emphasizes:

 The Full Picture

-However, lab diamond production isn't zero-impact:
+Lab diamond production isn't zero-impact:

 • Energy intensive: Growing diamonds requires significant electricity

-• Manufacturing emissions: Factories have their own environmental impact
+• Manufacturing emissions: Factories have environmental impact

 Natural Diamond Industry Response